dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T45: Balance is needed between regulation and market freedom.
+### T45: Balance is needed between regulation and free markets to avoid stifling growth.

 |Support|
 |---|